 Easy and quick soft chocolate chip cookies recipe, with a crumbly outer edge, a gooey centre and melted chunks of Cadburys dairy milk chocolate.

-However, if you’re not getting married in four weeks and think that a little, soft, gooey treat would be rather lovely this weekend, then definitely, 100 percent make these cookies, right now!
+If you’re looking for a little, soft, gooey treat would be rather lovely this weekend, then definitely, 100 percent make these cookies, right now!
 I cannot stress enough how good they are, nor give enough warning about their all-consuming, addictive nature.
 They must contain some kind of magic, or maybe its just all the sugar and dairy milk chocolate 🙂

-Honestly, all I can think about right now is how good my treacle and cardamom homemade ice cream would be sandwiched between two of these luscious cookies. 😯 Definitely one to try post-wedding.
+All I can think about right now is how good my treacle and cardamom homemade ice cream would be sandwiched between two of these luscious cookies. 😯

 To make 12 of these delicious dairy milk cookies the ingredients you will need are: